FelixErnst/tRNAscanImport/README.md

-# tRNAscan2GRanges
+# tRNAscanImport

 The default tRNAscan-SE [^Lowe1997] output is formatted text document containing text blocks per tRNA delimited by an empty line.
 To access the information in a BioC context the conversion to a GRanges object comes to mind.
-This task is performed by `tRNAscan2GRanges()`, which uses regular expressions to extract the information from the text blocks.
+This task is performed by `import.tRNAscanAsGRanges()`, which uses regular expressions to extract the information from the text blocks.
 The result can be used directly or saved as gff3 file for further use.